SristiD/Cybersecurity_Internship_Program_2025/Week-1_MITRE TTP Mapping/Assginments.md

-# Assignments - Month 1
+# Assignments - Week 1

-All assignments for Month 1 will be stored here.
+All assignments for Week 1 will be stored here.
 Each assignment should be submitted in its own subfolder.

 ## Assignments
 - Assignment 1: Learn about Github, and Basic Linux commands.